Bronze Cory Care Guide: The Bulletproof Beginner Catfish

 Can I keep bronze corys with shrimp?

-Yes, bronze corys are generally safe with adult shrimp like Amano shrimp, cherry shrimp, and other neocaridina.
-They may occasionally eat very small shrimplets if they happen across them while foraging, but they don’t actively hunt shrimp.
+Yes, bronze corys are safe with adult shrimp like Amano shrimp, cherry shrimp, and other neocaridina.
+They will eat very small shrimplets if they happen across them while foraging, but they don’t actively hunt shrimp.
 If you’re breeding shrimp, provide plenty of moss and hiding spots for the baby shrimp.

 Can I mix bronze corys with other corydoras species?